Skip to Content

 How to Make Coffee Filter Hearts:

-Print out the heart template (file 124 in our free printable resource library.)
+Print out the heart template.
 Cut out the heart patterns to trace on the coffee filters.
+Or, work on shape recognition by having them freehand their own.

 One round coffee filter colored with purple and pink markers laying next to another colored with red and pink markers.